 “I really don’t think so, no, I really don’t.
 I think she was 91 and really believe in my heart that she was already gone when the ambulance got (to her house),” she said.

 But Genova was not alone.
-No other deaths were reported.
-But paramedics red-flagged "unnecessary delays for emergency services" to the mayor on the second day of the lane closures.
+Paramedics red-flagged “unnecessary delays for emergency services” to the mayor on the second day of the lane closures.

 The traffic increased their reaction time in at least four cases.

 Legal analyst Dershowitz thinks a crime may have indeed been committed and prosecutors could land convictions against Wildstein, Kelly and anyone else implicated, “particularly if they can demonstrate if the woman died as a result of the traffic jam.”